 A fantastically high ski resort in Colorado that is an advanced skiers dream with plenty of black slopes to explore.

 The ski area is served by 30 lifts and is a leisurely stroll or short shuttle bus ride from the town.
 Most of the hotel accommodation is located in ski-out ski-in/ slope-side positions.
-The vertical drop is just over 1,000m - not a great deal by European standards, but the crucial thing to bear in mind is that the resort itself is located at almost 3,000m, with the highest lift-accessed terrain at nearly 4,000m.
+The vertical drop is just over 1,000m and the resort itself is located at almost 3,000m, with the highest lift-accessed terrain at nearly 4,000m.
 This means that visitors are sleeping at an altitude that is more than 1,000m higher than almost anywhere they would normally stay in the Alps.

 Resort Skiing: 3,915m

 Green Runs: 18km

 Blue Runs: 32km

 Red Runs: 50km

 Black Runs: 39km

 The large ski area of Breckenridge is home to 139 pistes, served by 23 ski lifts, including the highest chair lift in Northern America, the Imperial Express, rising to an impressive 12,840ft (3,913m).
 With over 40% of Breckenridge's terrain sitting above the treeline, the panoramic views are second to none.
 Despite its incredible altitude, the resort will surprise you with its fantastic accessibility.